BUILD A STREAMING PC (click to jump ahead)

 Plus, this setup is a very solid gaming rig capable of playing the latest games very smoothly in 1440p, and playable performance in 4K.
 If you have more to spend on this setup but the next build is out of your price range, consider swapping the 1070 for the 1080 for even better GPU encoding and gaming performance, or up the processor from the Ryzen 7 1700 to the Ryzen 7 1800X if you want to tackle software encoding for the best quality streams (and streaming performance is more important to you than gaming performance in high resolutions).

-Blueprint for an "Extreme" Streaming PC
+Blueprint for a "Great" Streaming PC Build

 With the powerhouse i7-7820X processor, a mighty 1080 Ti, and a massive 32GB of RAM, this extreme type of setup is recommended for gamers and streamers who wish to play games very well in 4K (or any other resolution), and stream flawlessly in 1080p or 1440p with maximum in-game settings.
 If you’re looking to broadcast the highest quality, smooth and lag-free streams possible for your viewers, parts like these won’t let you down.